rorads/Quick-OpenAI-Insights/README.md

 streamlit run src/Video_Analytics.py
 ```

-To run the pipeline, you can run [`src/orchestrate.py`](./src/orchestrate.py).
+To run the pipeline, you can run [`src/main.py`](./src/main.py).
 This runs within VSCode using the inbuilt run function, assuming your .vscode directory matches what's in version control.

-To build a new prompt, fork the one in [prompt_templates/](./src/prompt_templates), and register it as the model when running the orchestrate.py script (in the method body for `run_transcript_processing()`).
+To build a new prompt, fork the one in [prompt_templates/](./src/prompt_templates), and register it as the model when running the main.py script (in the method body for `run_transcript_processing()`).

-Note that whilst [preprocessing](src/preprocess.py) and [openai_prompt_engine](src/openai_prompt_engine.py) both have main methods, these are just for testing - they should be run via orchestrate.
+Note that whilst [preprocessing](src/preprocess.py) and [openai_prompt_engine](src/openai_prompt_engine.py) both have main methods, these are just for testing - they should be run via main.py.